-The following measures are required to control weeds in Precincts 3, 4, 5 and Part Precinct 6:
+The following measures are required to control weeds in the associated precincts:

-- Implementation of the following weed management measures: - Treatment of existing weeds within the construction site. - Limiting machinery access near retained vegetation, frog zone, frog buffer and the EPZ. - Wash-down facilities are provided on site. - Certification of the origin of construction material is required to manage the importation of weed species onto site. - Mechanical removal (by hand or machine) will be required for the removal of larger plants such as pine and lantana.
-In the area of Wallum Sedge frog habitat within the EPZ (polygon 125, see Section 5.4), chemical spot spraying will be unsuitable, and mechanical or hand removal of pasture grasses will be required. - Edge planting is to be undertaken to prevent weed species from penetrating high conservation areas which in Precincts 3, 4, 5 and Part Precinct 6, is the EPZ and retained Wallum Sedgefrog habitat contained within.
-These areas of edge planting are to be at least 5 metres in width. - Green waste handling, stockpiling and disposal procedures will be developed and implemented on the site. - Plant material will be removed from site in a manner which reduces disturbance and is to be disposed of at an approved green waste disposal facility or mulched on-site for landscaping purposes. - Machinery used for earth-moving and vegetation-clearing will be cleaned and inspected prior to the commencement of work to identify any attached material that needs to be removed to avoid the spread of weeds.
+- Implementation of the following weed management measures: - Treatment of existing weeds within the construction site. - Limiting machinery access near retained vegetation, frog zone, frog buffer and the EPZ. - Wash-down facilities are provided on site.

-- Retained and buffer Wallum Sedgefrog habitat is 100% free of Baccharis halimifolia and Pinus elliottii and all Class 1 and 2 declared plants of Queensland.During rehabilitation within each HMU in the EPZ, measures will be required in place to prevent the spread of weed seeds and diseases such as Phytophthora, Myrtle Rust and Chytrid fungus.
+- Certification of the origin of construction material is required to manage the importation of weed species onto site. - Mechanical removal (by hand or machine) will be required for the removal of larger plants such as pine and lantana.
+In the area of Wallum Sedge frog habitat within the EPZ, chemical spot spraying will be unsuitable, and mechanical or hand removal of pasture grasses will be required. - Edge planting is to be undertaken to prevent weed species from penetrating high conservation areas which in the associated precincts, is the EPZ and retained Wallum Sedgefrog habitat contained within.
+These areas of edge planting are to be at least 5 metres in width. - Green waste handling, stockpiling and disposal procedures will be developed and implemented on the site. - Plant material will be removed from site in a manner which reduces disturbance and is to be disposed of at an approved green waste disposal facility or mulched on-site for landscaping purposes. - Machinery used for earth-moving and vegetation-clearing will be cleaned and inspected prior to the commencement of work to identify any attached material that needs to be removed to avoid the spread of weeds. - Retained and buffer Wallum Sedge frog habitat is 100% free of Baccharis halimifolia and Pinus elliottii and all Class 1 and 2 declared plants of Queensland.
+During rehabilitation within each HMU in the EPZ, measures will be required in place to prevent the spread of weed seeds and diseases such as Phytophthora, Myrtle Rust and Chytrid fungus.
 This may include shoe and tool disinfecting, exclusion areas and the use of clearly defined tracks. - Any requirements for fire management within HMU's listed in Section 5.5 will be outlined in detail in the Environmental Rehabilitation Plan for this area.